 In fact I can use Microsoft Office on up to five devices.
 Office is also on my phone and until recently I had a Windows version running the Mac as well as the OS X version.

 Depending on how you look at these things, Word is either a powerful, full-featured, professional document creation tool or it is bloated and clumsy.
-Actually it manages to be both.
+It manages to be both.
 There are tools like Track Changes which I deeply loath, but sometimes I work with a client who insists I use the feature.
 Well, maybe not if I see Track Changes coming first.

 The current Mac version is Word:mac 2011.
 It feels as if it is two generations behind the current Windows version of the software.
 I could live with that, but Word doesn’t do a good job of getting out the way on the Mac.

 Word:mac 2011 has a distraction free full-screen mode – shown above in the screenshot.
 The distraction free mode is great, or it would be if it stayed put.
 If I need to switch to another screen, say to check facts in an email or on a web page, the distraction free display reverts to a normal, distracting display.
 I jump to other screens a lot and find this annoying.